girder/large_image/README.rst

   - ``girder-large-image``: Large Image as a Girder 3.x plugin.
     You can install ``large-image[tasks]`` to install a Girder Worker task that can convert otherwise unreadable images to pyramidal tiff files.

   - ``girder-large-image-annotation``: Adds models to the Girder database for supporting annotating large images.
 These annotations can be rendered on images.
-Annotations can include polygons, points, image overlays, and other types (see :doc:`annotations`).
+Annotations can include polygons, points, image overlays, and other types.
 Each annotation can have a label and metadata.

   - ``large-image-tasks``: A utility for running the converter via Girder Worker.
     You can specify an extras_require of ``girder`` to include modules needed to work with the Girder remote worker or ``worker`` to include modules needed on the remote side of the Girder remote worker.
 If neither is specified, some conversion tasks can be run using Girder local jobs.